MalikAza/pyZUnivers/README.md

 ### _UserReputation
-The `_UserReputation` class is the class which lists the different reputation of the user.
+The `_UserReputation` is the class which lists the different reputation of the user.

 #### Attributes
 - `first` (*_ReputationClan Class*): See the different attributes of the reputation below.